NEW YORK CITY

 This musical journey takes audiences back in time — specifically, to when "soul" emerged as a style of music.
 Berry Gordy's Motown label and his studio band the Funk Brothers helped popularize soul music, as did Stax Records' Booker T. & the MG's.
 Before long, James Brown became the "Godfather of Soul" and Aretha Franklin its queen.

 Now vocalists Prentiss McNeil (of the Drifters) and Bruce Wayne (of the Midnight Movers, Wilson Pickett's backing band) lead this classic soul revue.
 Their energy is unmatched; their showmanship, breathtaking.
 A Decade of Soul is a passion-driven tribute; the passion may even drive audience members out of their seats and onto their feet.

-The York Theatre Company opens its 2017-18 season with Desperate Measures, the foot-stompin', knee-slappin' new musical with a nod to Shakespeare's Measure for Measure.
-It's funny, it's sexy, it's country, and it's a New York premiere with music by award-winning composer David Friedman and book and lyrics by two-time Tony nominee Peter Kellogg.
+The York Theatre Company opens its 2017-18 season with Desperate Measures, a foot-stompin', knee-slappin' new musical that nods to Shakespeare's Measure for Measure.
+It's funny!
+It's sexy!
+It's country!
+It's a New York premiere with music by award-winning composer David Friedman and book and lyrics by multi-Tony Award nominee Peter Kellogg.

 Twelve iconic divas wrapped into one!
 This versatile, rambunctious show features live vocals and onstage costume changes.
 New York's Dorothy Bishop pays hilarious, loving tribute to performers from Cher and Madonna to Stevie Nicks and opera star Renée Fleming.